tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/3/LessonPlan.md

 By the end of class, students will be able to:

-* Configure the git CLI user credentials from the terminal
+* Configure the git CLI user credentials from the terminal.
+* Clone a repository using git clone.
+* Explain how git branching works in the context of versioning systems.
-* Comprehend the notion of git clone and local/remote branches
+* Create local and remote branches using the git CLI.
-* Modify git repositories by adding, committing, and pushing files
+* Modify git repositories by adding, committing, and pushing files.
-* Create markdown files and implement its additional visual capabilities: text formatting, images, links
+* Create markdown files and implement its additional visual capabilities: text formatting, images, links.
-* Collaboratively write a FinTech case study in markdown, hosted on an online git repository
+* Collaboratively write a FinTech case study in markdown, hosted on an online git repository.

 ### Instructor Notes